waynetee/tp/docs/UserGuide.md

 * `edit buyer 1 p/91234567 e/johndoe@example.com`
   * Edits the phone number and email address of the 1st buyer to be `91234567` and `johndoe@example.com` respectively.
 * `edit property 1 ta/4rm ta/near mrt`
-  * Edits the tag list of the 1st property by adding two tags called "4rm" and "near mrt" if they are not already present in the original tag list.
+  * Edits the tag list of the 1st property by adding two tags called "4rm" and "near mrt" if they are not already present.
 * `edit property 1 ta/4rm td/near mrt`
-  * Edits the tag list of the 1st property by adding a tag called "4rm" if it does not already exist in the original tag list and removing a tag called "near mrt" if it is present in the original tag list.
+  * Edits the tag list of the 1st property by adding a tag called "4rm" if not already present and removing a tag called "near mrt" if present.
-* `edit buyer 1 ta/near MRT`
-  * Edits the tag list of the 1st buyer by adding a tag called `near mrt` if it does not already exist in the original tag list.
-Notice that the case of `MRT` is lowered to `mrt`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The following example is invalid:

-`edit property 1 t/near school ta/4rm td/near mrt` You cannot reset the tag list of a property, in this case to ["near school"], *and* modify the resetted tag list by adding a tag called "4rm" and removing a tag called "near mrt".
-The rationale is that this may be potentially confusing.
+`edit property 1 t/near school ta/4rm td/near mrt` You cannot override the tag list with `\t` while editing it with `\ta` or `\td` at the same time.
+As the intention is unclear, PropertyWhiz will display an error message.

 </div>

+See the section [Valid properties/buyers](#valid-propertiesbuyers) for more details about the different fields.

 ### Viewing price chart of listed properties and/or buyers : `stat`

-Creates a pop-up with the price chart of the currently listed properties and/or buyers in the view.
+PropertyWhiz allows you to visualise the prices of properties and buyers.
+Use this command to view a price chart of the currently displayed properties and/or buyers.

 Format:
 * View price chart of properties and buyers: `stat`